How to Make Chicken Adobo With Potatoes

 - Cook vegetables separately if you like, any veg that you fancy.

-You don't have to use a whole chicken at all , you can use chicken drumsticks, thighs, wings, the breasts or the bony parts of the chicken.
-Especially if you are just cooking for one or two people.
+You don't have to use a whole chicken at all , you can use chicken pieces such as drumsticks, thighs, wings, the breasts or the bony parts of the chicken.
+Use a whole chicken if cooking for friends or a family of 4 or more people.
+More economical that way.
+If you cooked too much, you can freeze some of it for future use.